tambysatya/EfficientSetOptmizer/README.md

 ## MOAP instances

-The lines are The lines are the number of objectives, the number of machines (square root of the number of decision variables) and a coma-separated list of matrices, ie coma-separated list of coma-separated list, denoting each objective coefficient.
+The lines are the number of objectives, the number of machines (square root of the number of decision variables) and a coma-separated list of matrices, ie coma-separated list of coma-separated list, denoting each objective coefficient.